nxt-insurance/nxt_schema/README.md

 - Test sub_nodes_evaluation with any_of and all_of
 - Make nested schemas work properly (value coercion and error collection)
 - Add node presence methods
+    - nodes
-    - presence
+        - presence --> would default to nil
-    - requires
+        - requires --> simply alias node
+    - values
-    - maybe (use types?)
+        - maybe
+        - default

 ## Installation